Peloneustes: History of research

 The strata of the Peterborough Member of the Oxford Clay Formation have long been mined for brickmaking.
 Ever since the late 19th century, when these operations began, the fossils of many marine animals have been excavated from the rocks.
 Among these was the specimen which would become the holotype of Peloneustes philarchus, discovered by geologist Henry Porter in a clay pit close to Peterborough, England.
 The specimen includes a mandible, the front part of the upper jaw, various vertebrae from throughout the body, elements from the shoulder girdle and pelvis, humeri (upper arm bones), femora (upper leg bones), and various other limb bones.
 In 1866, geologist Adam Sedgwick purchased the specimen for the University of Cambridge's Woodwardian Museum (now the Sedgwick Museum of Earth Sciences, Cambridge), with the specimen being catalogued as CAMSM J.46913 and stored in the university's lecture room within cabinet D. Palaeontologist Harry Govier Seeley described the specimen as a new species of the preexisting genus Plesiosaurus, Plesiosaurus philarchus, in 1869.
 The specific name means 'power-loving', possibly due to its large, powerful skull.
 Seeley did not describe this specimen in detail, mainly just giving a list of the known material.
-While later publications would further describe these remains, CAMSM J.46913 remains poorly described.
+While later publications would further describe these remains, CAMSM J.46913 remained poorly described.

 Alfred Leeds and his brother Charles Leeds had been collecting fossils from the Oxford Clay since around 1867, encouraged by geologist John Phillips of the University of Oxford, assembling what became known as the Leeds Collection.
 While Charles eventually left, Alfred, who collected the majority of the specimens, continued to gather fossils until 1917.
 Eventually, after a visit by Henry Woodward of the British Museum of Natural History (now the Natural History Museum in London) to Leeds' collection in Eyebury in 1885, the museum bought around 5 t of fossils in 1890.
 This brought Leeds' collection to wider renown, and he would later sell specimens to museums throughout Europe, and even some in the United States.
 The carefully prepared material was usually in good condition, although it quite frequently had been crushed and broken by geological processes.
 Skulls were particularly vulnerable to this.